alexholmes/blog/_posts/2013-01-27-shell-variable-execution-with-pipes.markdown

     shell$ eval ${cmd}
     the cat

-The morale of this story is that if you want to execute a variable that includes any shell operators (such as the pipe in our example) - then make sure you `eval`.
+The morale of this story is that if you want to execute a variable that includes any shell constructs (such as the pipe in our example) - then make sure you `eval`.
+Examples of shell constructs include redirections (i.e. `echo "the cat" > file1.txt`), shell conditionals, loops and functions.